andypike/Experiments/Twatter/README.markdown

 * favorites => Lists the latest 20 tweets that you have marked as your favorite
 * follow => Allows you to follow a new friend
 * unfollow => Allows you to stop following a friend
-* following => Lists up to 100 friends that you are followering
+* following => Lists up to 100 friends that you are following

 Twatter requires the following gems: